omid91/Devops/kubernetes/Installing kubeadm.md

-#5pre-installation steps
+#pre-installation steps
 ---
-set the Hostname on each node and Update /etc/hosts
+Step1: set the Hostname on each node and Update /etc/hosts